This is an overview of the entire 2017-18 research project.

 - Write and Present the Findings – Follow the reporting guidelines described in the textbook of your college’s research methods course.
 If your psychology department doesn’t offer research methods, obtain a copy of a textbook written for an introductory psychology research methods course (e.g., Cozby, 2004).
 Use your research findings to prepare a research poster to present at a local, regional, or national psychology conference.
 The Western Psychological Association conference, for example, offers a Psi Beta poster session.
 The annual meeting of the American Psychological Association also offers a Psi Beta poster session.
 Psi Beta members can enter their research poster into the annual Psi Beta student research paper competition.
 Your chapter can also host a research mini-conference – invite a keynote speaker on psychological research (from your own teaching staff or from a local university), then have a student poster session, followed by refreshments.

-The 2017-18 study has been prepared by Dr. Katherine Wickes and her Psi Beta students at Blinn College, Texas.
+The 2017-18 study was prepared by Dr. Katherine Wickes and her Psi Beta students at Blinn College, Texas.
 Dr. Wickes is one of Psi Beta’s past National Presidents.
 Katherine was a member of APA’s Summit on National Assessment in Psychology (SNAP) and is a current member of APA’s Committee on Associate and Baccalaureate Education (CABE).
 If you have questions about the study, please contact Dr. Katherine Wickes at email@example.com.

 Jerry Rudmann, Ph.D.